 Mitacs is a national, not-for-profit organization that has designed and delivered research and training programs in Canada for 18 years.
 Mitacs is funded by the federal and provincial governments as well as university and industry partners.
 Mitacs internships connect companies and organizations with graduate students and postdoctoral fellows, who apply their specialized expertise to research challenges.
 Working with 60 universities, thousands of companies, and both federal and provincial governments, Mitacs builds partnerships that support industrial and social innovation in Canada.
 Open to all disciplines and all industry sectors, projects can span a wide range of areas, including manufacturing, business processes, IT, social sciences, design and more.

 Click here to download our full media kit.

 Contact firstname.lastname@example.org to request a press copy.

 Stitch Media is a game production company focused on building innovative digital experiences and meaningful audience engagement with new technology.
-We have been operating for 13 years, creating storytelling and gameplay experiences that evolve with the times.
+We have been operating since 2007, creating storytelling and gameplay experiences that evolve with the times.
 Our projects span web, mobile and games that push the boundaries of what's possible.
 Our work has been recognized nationally by the Digi Awards, Applied Arts Magazine, the Canadian Screen Awards and internationally by UNESCO's World Summit.
 Our team has worked with Disney, Microsoft, FOX, Discovery, CBC, Bell and consulted for the Smithsonian Institute and the Canadian Museum of Human Rights.